|Nutritional Guidelines (per serving)|

 This potato and egg frittata came to South America from Spain, where it is often cut into small wedges and served as tapas.
-Torta Espanola, also known in Latin America as torta de papas or tortilla Espanola, makes a great one-dish supper, thanks to simple ingredients that are often on hand.
+Tortilla española, also known in Latin America as torta de papas, makes a great one-dish supper, thanks to simple ingredients that are often on hand.

-Add whatever else you find in the fridge -- ham, bacon, chorizo, mushrooms, red peppers, and cheese -- all make this dish interesting and different from the last time you made it.
+Add whatever else you find in the fridge, like ham, bacon, chorizo, mushrooms, red peppers, or cheese, for a different twist on this dish every time you make it.

 - 3 to 4 medium potatoes